gwenzel/open-sir/README.md

 ### Installation

-After cloning the repository, change the current directory to the repository by `cd open-sir` and automatically install the environment from the Pipfile using Pipenv:
+After cloning the repository, change the current directory to the repository via `cd open-sir` and automatically install the environment from the Pipfile using Pipenv:

 ```
 pipenv install